Skip to main content

 ${CXX} ${CXXFLAGS} ${FUZZ_TEST_CFLAGS} ${FUZZ_TEST_LDFLAGS} -o $@ $@.cpp -Wl,-rpath '-Wl,$$ORIGIN' -L. -l<target>

-When running the Fuzz Test, CI Fuzz sets the following environment variables:
+When running the fuzz test, CI Fuzz sets the following environment variables:

 • CC - Sets the C compiler to clang